akrakowsky/kickstarter-data/README.md

 # kickstarter-data
-Analysis of KickStarter data from 2009 to 2017
+<b>Analysis of KickStarter data from 2009 to 2017</b>

-This contains my excel on the analysis of the data Sheet 1 contains the data
+<b>This contains my excel on the analysis of the data</b>
+  </br> Sheet 1 contains the data
-Pivot Table by Category
+  </br> Pivot Table by Category
-Pivot Table by Sub-Category
+  </br> Pivot Table by Sub-Category
-Pivot Table by State of Project
+  </br> Pivot Table by State of Project
+  </br> Updated to include Percentage by State of Campaign
+  </br> Updated to include Amount of backers per successful and failed

-This contains my written analysis of the data provided
+<b>This contains my written analysis of the data provided</b>

+<b>This contains my written analysis of amount of backers in successful and failed campaigns</b>